+It seems like every company installs cabinets these days from flooring companies to window and door companies.
+Choosing which one has a professional cabinet installer can be very difficult.
+The majority of cabinets installed in Alaska are void before the kitchen is finished being installed.
+Cabinets are being installed without shims and without connecting the faceframes properly which completely voids the warranty.
+Some cabinet companies go to the extreme of voiding an entire kitchen if just one cabinet is installed incorrectly.
+Most installers today have only one goal and that is speed.
+They grossly undercharge for their install which leaves them very little time to finish and still profit.
 Many of today's cabinet installers care more about how many kitchens they can install in a week, or even worse - in a day!
-The high level of craftsmanship is leaving this once sought after trade and homeowners across America are paying for it.
-These fly-by-night cabinet installers of the modern day can make fifteen thousand dollars worth of cabinets look like a five thousand dollar "custom" kitchen in less than a day.
 They will hang your entire kitchen with just one pack of shims or less and when the countertop doesn't fit right everywhere they will simply blame your walls or your floors instead of acknowledging their lack of experience.
 They think that a level cabinet only means that they have to show it level in one direction.
-Most of these installers aren't even qualified enough to trim out a doorway correctly, let alone crown your kitchen without excessive nail holes and gapped miters.
+Most of these installers aren't even qualified enough to trim out a door correctly, let alone crown your kitchen without excessive nail holes and gapped miters.

 What's So Different Today?